Marc Guehi handled failed Liverpool move with brilliant attitude, says Tuchel - www.lokmattimes.com

 Marc Guehi handled failed Liverpool move with brilliant attitude, says Tuchel

-New Delhi, Sep 5 England head coach Thomas Tuchel applauded defender March Guehi for handling his failed move ...
+New Delhi, Sep 5 England head coach Thomas Tuchel applauded defender Marc Guehi for handling his failed move ...

-New Delhi, Sep 5 England head coach Thomas Tuchel applauded defender March Guehi for handling his failed move to Liverpool with a brilliant attitude.

-"He has continued like that in camp and he handles it [his transfer situation] with respect and with and with brilliant attitude," said Tuchel in the press conference.
+"He has continued like that in camp, and he handles it [his transfer situation] with respect and with a brilliant attitude," said Tuchel in the press conference.

-Newcastle United defender Dan Burns, who was present with Tuchel to face the media, admitted he views the Crystal Palace skipper as a direct competitior for the starting spot in the England playing XI but said it only pushes both players to do better.
+Newcastle United defender Dan Burns, who was present with Tuchel to face the media, admitted he views the Crystal Palace skipper as a direct competitor for the starting spot in the England playing XI, but said it only pushes both players to do better.

 "Yeah, right at this moment, I'd probably agree that he is the direct competition," said Burns.